mparticle-integrations/mparticle-javascript-integration-example/README.md

-# mParticle JS Example Web Integration
+# mParticle JS Cortex Web Integration

 A web integration (or a kit) is an extension to the core [mParticle Web SDK](https://github.com/mParticle/mparticle-web-sdk).
 A kit works as a bridge between the mParticle SDK and a partner SDK.
 It abstracts the implementation complexity, simplifying the implementation for developers.